yechend/sequence-ai-planning-rl/wiki-template/AI-Method-3.md

 # AI Method 3 - Approximate Q-learning
-We selected Q-learning as our third technique due to both its theoretical strengths and its alignment with our team's early design ideas.
-In our preliminary submission, each team member developed a unique agent with different strategic focuses—one emphasized center control, another prioritized immediate sequence building, while the third focused on long-term board influence.

-This diversity in strategies sparked an idea: could we build a meta-agent that learns to dynamically combine and prioritize these strategies depending on the situation and opponent?
+This project focuses on building a strategic agent for the board game Sequence, initially using a customised Two-Step Greedy Best-First Search (GBFS)，then we use MCTS as our second method.
+In our preliminary submission, each team member developed a unique agent with different strategic focuses—one emphasized center control, another prioritized immediate sequence building, while the third focused on long-term board influence.This diversity in strategies sparked an idea: could we build a meta-agent that learns to dynamically combine and prioritize these strategies depending on the situation and opponent?
 This concept mirrors the essence of feature-based Q-learning, where an agent learns to assign weights to multiple strategic features to evaluate the quality of actions.

 Upon deeper reflection, we realized that our goal—to combine different heuristics in a flexible, data-driven way—is essentially what Q-learning achieves when implemented with hand-crafted features.
 It provides a structured yet adaptable framework to learn from experience, optimize long-term performance, and ultimately evolve beyond static rule-based decision making.
 Therefore, we adopted Q-learning with feature-based function approximation to realize this vision in a principled and scalable manner.
 # Table of Contents